Jagadeesh130606/PES1UG24CS195-pes-vcs/README.md

 #### 3. Commit

-A commit ties everything together.
-It points to a tree (the project snapshot) and contains metadata.
+A commit ties everything together — it points to a tree (the project snapshot) and contains metadata.

 ```
 tree 9c0d1e2f3a4b5c6d7e8f9a0b1c2d3e4f5a6b7c8d
 parent a1b2c3d4e5f6a7b8c9d0e1f2a3b4c5d6e7f8a9b0
 author Alice <alice@example.com> 1699900000
-committer Alice <alice@example.com> 1699900000

 Add new feature
 ```